Upcoming Cyclones in India 2024: Recent Cyclone Updates

 • The name ‘Remal,’ means ‘sand’ in Arabic.

-• This name is part of a list created by the World Meteorological Department (WMO) for tropical cyclones in the North Indian Ocean.
+• This name is part of a list the World Meteorological Department (WMO) created for tropical cyclones in the North Indian Ocean.

 • The Cyclone name ‘Remal’ was given By Oman.